 Cattle Guard Foundations

 Pre-cast concrete foundations allow you to simply set them in place and bolt the guards down to complete the installation.
 These very large and heavy optional concrete footings make setting up your barrier a breeze.
-They ship with the flat top rail guard and takes the most difficult part of installation and makes it very straight forward.
+They ship with the flat top rail guard and take the most difficult part of the installation and make it very straightforward.

-For any help with choosing the correct guard for your site, please call or email and we’ll be glad to help.
+For help choosing the correct guard for your site, please call or email and we’ll be happy to help.